codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 ?>
 ```

 The code above connects to a [SQLite](https://www.sqlite.org/index.html) database when the app is launched.
-SQLite is lightweight alternative to full database systems such as PostgreSQL or MySQL.
+SQLite is a lightweight alternative to full database systems such as PostgreSQL or MySQL.
 It stores all data in a simple file.
 It also automatically creates a database if you give it a file that doesn't exist, so in our case it will create the `books.db` file the first time we run this code.

 Note that we use a database directly in the `/tmp` folder of the Docker container.
-This means you'll lose all data every time you restart you application.
+This means you'll lose all data every time you restart your application.
 We'll fix this towards the end of the tutorial when we deploy the application and set up persistent storage.

 This code also creates a table for our books if it doesn't already exist.
-The `if` statement checks if there's any data in `$_POST`, which will be populated from the form we defined in `index.php`, and then inserts this data into the database.
+The `if` statement checks if there's any data in `$_POST`, which will be populated from the form we defined in `index.php`, and then we insert this data into the database.
 Note that we use [parameterized queries](https://www.php.net/manual/en/sqlite3.prepare.php) instead of basic string concatenation to include the dynamic user input in the `INSERT INTO` statement.
 This is to prevent [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection), which is a common vulnerability where a malicious user hacks your database by modifying the database inputs.

 To use this code from the main `index.php` file, add the following lines to the top.